Online Civil Engineering Degrees and Programs

 Employment outlook for civil engineering

 Increased infrastructure demand could be good news for aspiring civil engineers.
-The U.S. Bureau of Labor Statistics projects that job opportunities for civil engineers should grow 24 percent between 2008 and 2018, adding an impressive number of new jobs--about 67,600--to the field.
-Civil engineers are expected to see the largest job increase of any engineering profession in the country.
+The U.S. Bureau of Labor Statistics (BLS) projects that job opportunities for civil engineers should grow 2 percent between 2019 and 2029, adding an impressive number of new jobs — about 329,200 — to the field.
+Civil engineers are expected to see faster than average job growth compared to other professions, according to BLS.

 Popular civil engineering occupations